Downtown in Raleigh in Wake County, North Carolina — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Arts, Letters, Music.
 In addition, it is included in the North Carolina Division of Archives and History series list.

 Location.
 35° 46.874′ N, 78° 38.27′ W. Marker is in Raleigh, North Carolina, in Wake County.
 It is in Downtown.
-Marker is on East Edenton Street east of North Wilmington Street, on the right when traveling west.
+It is on East Edenton Street east of North Wilmington Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 105 E Edenton St, Raleigh NC 27601, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John S. Ravenscroft (a few steps from this marker); Christ Episcopal Church (within shouting distance of this marker); Experimental Railroad (within shouting distance of this marker); Medical Society of North Carolina (within shouting distance of this marker); Old Hickory Highway (within shouting distance of this marker); North Carolina Vietnam Veterans Memorial (within shouting distance of this marker); Frederick Augustus Olds (about 300 feet away, measured in a direct line); Blakely Cannon (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: John S. Ravenscroft (a few steps from this marker); Christ Episcopal Church (within shouting distance of this marker); Experimental Railroad (within shouting distance of this marker); Medical Society of North Carolina (within shouting distance of this marker); Old Hickory Highway (within shouting distance of this marker); North Carolina Vietnam Veterans Memorial (within shouting distance of this marker); Frederick Augustus Olds (about 300 feet away, measured in a direct line); Blakely Cannon (about 300 feet away).
 Touch for a list and map of all markers in Raleigh.